centre-for-humanities-computing/hope-vaccines-twitter/README.md

 The above figure shows the total mentions of vaccines over time.
 There is some elevanted discourse about vaccines in April 2020, but the highest numbers are seen starting from 1.11.2020.

-![Time series of vaccine mentiones 2021](fig/all_vaccin_mentions_winter.png) Vaccine mentions from 1.11.2020 skyrocketed around January 2021, and have gone down a bit afterwards.
+![Time series of vaccine mentiones 2021](fig/all_vaccin_mentions_winter.png) Vaccine mentions from 1.11.2020 grow with the first vaccinations starting in December.

 ## Frequent hashtags
 A hashtag analysis was conducted to see if there might be a trending hashtag popping up in the dataset.